dftbplus/recipes/docs/basics/waveplot.rst

 The cube file containing the total charge distribution ``wp-abs2.cube`` can be read by using the ``File|New Molecule`` menu.
 VMD should automatically recognise, that the file has the Gaussian cube format.
-After successful loading, the VMD screen shows the sceleton of the molecule.
+After successful loading, the VMD screen shows the skeleton of the molecule.

 In order to visualise the charge distribution, the graphical representation of the molecule has to be changed.
 This can be achieved by using the ``Graphics|Representations...`` submenu.
-The sceleton representation can be turned to a CPK represenation (using balls and stick) by selecting CPK for the ``Drawing method`` in the ``Graphical Representations`` dialog box.
-Then one should create an additional representation (``Create Rep``) and change the drawing method for it to be ``Isosurface``.
+The skeleton representation can be turned to a CPK represenation (using balls and sticks) by selecting CPK for the ``Drawing method`` in the ``Graphical Representations`` dialog box.
+Then you should create an additional representation (``Create Rep``) and change the drawing method for it to be ``Isosurface``.
 The type of isosurface (``Draw``) should be changed from ``Points`` to ``Solid Surface`` and instead of ``Box+Isosurface`` only ``Isosurface`` should be selected.
 Then, by tuning the ``Isovalue`` one can select the isosurface to be plotted.
 :numref:`fig_waveplot_h2odensity` was created using 0.100.
 (Display background color had been set to white using the ``Graphics|Colors`` menu.)